miyamura-web/Celebal_Technologies_Internship_Assignments/README.md

 ## WEEK 4 Assignment :-  ( Ongoing)

 ### ■ Summary :
+This project automates subject allotment based on student preferences and GPA using SQL Server.
+Students are processed in descending GPA order, and subjects are assigned based on availability and ranked choices.
+If no preferred subject is available, the student is marked unallotted.
+The system ensures fair, priority-based allocation with real-time seat updates.

 ### Data Source :
+No external data source is required as the process is fully automated using predefined student, subject, and preference entries within the database.

 ### Problem Statements :
 See the attach file "Student Allotment SQL Problem (Week 4 )"